 But I recently noted that a couple of stocks were showing up in Cabot Top Ten Trader screens that made me wonder if the “ATF Fund” was such a bad idea after all.

-I did a little research and a little calculating, and found that an investment portfolio with three alcohol stocks, three tobacco stocks and three firearm stocks would actually have enjoyed some great returns over the year since April Fool’s Day 2015.
+I did a little research and a little calculating, and found that an investment portfolio with three alcohol stocks, three tobacco stocks and three firearm stocks would actually have enjoyed some great returns over the two-plus years since April Fool’s Day 2015.

 Here’s the setup.
 I took the opening prices for three alcohol stocks, three tobacco stocks and three firearms stocks as of April 1, 2015.
-Then I grabbed their prices as of April 1, 2016 and I figured out the average appreciation of all six for the year.
+Then I grabbed their prices as of May 16, 2017 and I figured out the average appreciation of all nine over the two years.
 (I also noted the annual dividend yields for the seven stocks that pay them, but I didn’t add that into the final performance calculations, because my Excel skills aren’t that good.)

 Here’s the result.